dvdmtw98/notes/My Vault/Tools & Services/Kubernetes/Kubernetes.md

 It is a open-source **container orchestration system**
+It is based of Borg an Propriety Container Orchestrator created by Google for its internal use
-It was originally created by Google and is now maintained by the Cloud Native Computing Foundation (CNCF)
+Google open sourced some of the code used in Borg this code became Kubernetes.
+It is maintained by the Cloud Native Computing Foundation (CNCF)

 Kubernetes is commonly referred to as K8s or Kube
 It allows to run containers distributed across multiple VMs